Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Method

 \subsection{\archname{} block}

 The \archname{} block (\blockb{}) is our main processing block which consists of a stack of $n$ VSS blocks, each applying an S6 model with four-directional unrolling of the input image.
+With efficiency in mind, we allocate more VSS blocks at lower scales in order to reduce compute cost, as features are represented by shorter sequences at these scales.
 As the input sequence after unrolling the image consists of vectors of embedded patches, we apply separate SSMs along each embedding dimension without weight sharing.
 The downsampling block (\blockd{}) consists of \blockb{} followed by a patch merging operation, which is analogous to downsampling via strided convolutions in CNNs.
 Similarly, in the upsampling path we combine \blockb{} with a patch expanding operation forming \blocku{}.